telerik/ajax-docs/controls/grid/data-editing/automatic-datasource-operations.md

 [Insert/Update/Delete with stored procedures and SqlDataSource control](http://www.telerik.com/community/code-library/submission/b311D-tgcgc.aspx)

->note Automatic editing operations are not supported when the viewstate of the grid is disabled (EnableViewState = false).
+>tip Automatic editing operations are not supported when the viewstate of the grid is disabled (EnableViewState = false).
 You will need to perform update/insert/delete manually.
 >